AIM Qualifications Level 3 Diploma in Zookeeping

 It is important to note that handling and restraining wild animal species is a much more complex and stressful process as opposed to handling domestic companion animals.
 Wild animals are far more susceptible to stress and injury than domestic species, particularly during capture, handling, restraint and transportation.
 Even apparent simple procedures such as blood collection or clinical examination can significantly jeopardise the health and welfare of a wild animal.
 It is for this reason that the methods of handling and restraining wild animals need to be fully understood and appreciated prior to these methods occurring.

-Start your career with this Zookeeper training qualification
+Start Your Career with this Zookeeper Training Qualification

 This zookeeper qualification has been designed in consultation with employers, to enhance career and employment prospects working in zoos and safari parks.
 There is a strong emphasis on the welfare of animals in captivity and the essential environmental enrichment requirements.
-This zookeeper qualification explores how to put animal welfare as a priority whilst allowing for clear management techniques and the publics’ enjoyment of the zoo.
-There are a wide range of wild animals housed in zoos, ranging from reptiles, big cats, and endangered species, including rhinos, primates, carnivores and many more.
-This diploma will give you a thorough basic knowledge and understanding of how to look after these amazing animals in captivity and how to conserve them for the future.
+This zookeeper qualification explores how to put animal welfare as a priority whilst allowing for clear management techniques and the public’s enjoyment of the zoo.

 Register My Interest